ashn-dot-dev/site/src/blog/2020-03-14-creating-cdoc-part-3.md

-Creating a C Documentation Generator - Part 3
+Creating A C Documentation Generator - Part 3
 =============================================

 Welcome to part 3 of a series in which we design and implement `cdoc` - a